GreyRook/code-with-style/docs/review/reviewer/speed.md

 However, individual responses should still ideally be [fast](#fast).

 *Adjustment Grey Rook:*
-*It is common practice to assign a reviewer.*
+*It is common practice to assign a reviewer at Grey Rook even though that* *it is not the default.*

 ## Cross-Time-Zone Reviews {#tz}